IBM/ibm_zos_zosmf/docs/source/playbooks/sample_module_console_command.rst

   * In the inventory file `hosts`_, the name of Ansible managed node should be the same with the system name of target z/OS system.
 You can update it to your own z/OS system name.

   * In the inventory file `hosts`_, each z/OS managed node typically needs to specify its serving z/OSMF via variable ``zmf_host`` and ``zmf_port``.
 For z/OS managed nodes in the same sysplex, it's recommended to specify the same serving z/OSMF host since z/OSMF is sysplex scope typically.
 Otherwise if you have different serving z/OSMF specified for multiple z/OS managed nodes which are in the same sysplex, you need to specify the variable ``console_name`` in host specific variable file under host_vars directory so that each z/OS managed node uses an unique console name.

+  * Module `zmf_authenticate`_ is supported by z/OSMF APAR PH12143 (PTF UI66511 for V2R3, PTF UI66512 for V2R4).
+You are also allowed to authenticate with z/OSMF server in module `zmf_console_command`_ directly.

 For more details about module variables, see `zmf_console_command`_.